 Curator at the Coin Cabinet of the Basel Historical Museum

-Michael Matzke (* 1966) studied Medieval History, History of Art, Empirical Cultural Sciences, and Historical Auxiliary Sciences at the universities of Tübingen and Pisa.
+Michael Matzke (* 1966, died 20 May 2020) studied Medieval History, History of Art, Empirical Cultural Sciences, and Historical Auxiliary Sciences at the universities of Tübingen and Pisa.
 From 1991 to 1995, he was Research Assistant at the Institute for Regional History and Historical Auxiliary Sciences, at the Research Center for Islamic Numismatics, and at the Institute for Classical Archeology at the University of Tübingen.
 In 1995, he earned his doctor’s degree in Medieval History with the thesis on ‘Daibert of Pisa – Bishop, Archbishop, Patriarch’.

 At the Institute for Regional History, Michael Matzke was Research Assistant for the project ‘Mittelalterliche Münzprägung in Bergbauregionen’ funded by the Volkswagen Foundation, from 1996 to 1999.
 Until 2000, he was Research Associate at the Fitzwilliam Museum / Cambridge University for the ‘Medieval European Coinage’ project (Volume 12, Northern Italy).
 He held a lectureship at the Classics Faculty of Cambridge University in 1999-2001.
 In 2000/2001, he served as Assistant Keeper at the Fitzwilliam Museum, responsible for the coins of classical antiquity and the coins of medieval Europe.

 Michael Matzke was Assistant Professor for Medieval History and Historical Auxiliary Sciences at the University of Marburg (2001-2006).
 From 2008 to 2017, he held lectures at the University of Freiburg.